Glasgow Bridge, Kirkintilloch

 Glasgow Bridge is the site of a road bridge over the Forth and Clyde Canal; it is also the site of a Roman fortlet, on the Antonine Wall, halfway between the Roman forts at Kirkintilloch and Cadder.

 The Road Bridge

 The road bridge was built as a swing bridge.
 It now allows road users on the A803 to cross the canal.
 The bridge links Cadder and Kirkintilloch and has undergone repairs over the years.
 When the canal was closed, the water at the bridge was run through a culvert.
-The bridge was reinstated in 1990, for the re-opening of the canal.
+The bridge was reinstated in the 1990s for the re-opening of the canal.
 Just west of this bridge, a basin allows boats to launch from a slip.
 This bridge is halfway between Glasgow and Kilsyth and is marked on the first six-inch-to-the-mile (approximately 1:10000) OS map.